 “Why did my mother’s coercive words fly out of my mouth?!”

-David Deutsch explains1 that parents coerce their children because their own parents coerced them in ways that installed anti-rational memes in them that both sabotaged their ability to criticise the memes and compelled them to install the memes into other people, including especially their children.2
+David Deutsch explains1 that parents coerce their children because their own parents coerced them in ways that installed antirational memes in them that both suppressed their ability to criticise the memes and compelled them to behave in ways that install the memes into other people, including especially their children.2

 Memes are ideas that cause behaviour that causes others to adopt the meme.
 An example of a rational meme (or set of memes, memeplex), is that native English speakers enact English grammar whether or not they explicitly know anything about grammar.
 I can write, but I have never been taught grammar explicitly, and I can’t tell you the rules of grammar, but clearly I enact them.